Hickory Hills Lake (Lunenburg, Massachusetts): Lake

 The lake is 319 acres in area with an average depth of 12 ft and a maximum depth of 20 ft.
 It is owned by Hickory Hills Landowners, Inc. who own the three beaches and surrounding property.
 The three beaches are for public use of any residents of the HHLI.

 There are many different species of fish, including largemouth bass, smallmouth bass, chain pickerel, yellow perch, brown bullhead, golden shiner, sunfish, and bluegill.

 Boating

 There is a boat docking area permitted for use by any of residents who do not own lakefront property by issue of boat stickers and identification cards.
-The boats permitted for use on the lake are: kayaks, canoes, sail boats, electric motored boats, and power boats.
+The boats permitted for use on the lake are: kayaks, canoes, sailboats, electric motored boats, and power boats.
 There are horsepower and speed restrictions for motored boats of no more than 8HP and a limit of 9.9HP for pontoon boats.
 Jet Skis and water skiing are not permitted.
 Hickory Hills has an annual boat parade on July 4th.